ppppess/ppppess/README.md

 $ grunt tests
 ```

-If tests went OK, now you can:
+If all tests went OK, now you can:

 * [Hack the client]()